fahimhkhan/CitizenScienceTFL/README.md

 **1. Dataset creation and annotation**

 **Note:** If you are here from https://sites.google.com/ucsc.edu/csmlappstudio/detection, you may already finished your "Dataset creation and annotation".
+Datasets are labeled using a tool called [labelImg](https://github.com/tzutalin/labelImg).
-Datasets are labeled using a tool called labelImg https://github.com/tzutalin/labelImg.

 Detailed instruction for can be found here: https://sites.google.com/ucsc.edu/csmlappstudio/label

 This repository has no dataset included in it. you need to put your labeled dataset (from step 1) in the "train" and "test" directory under the "dataset" directory.
 You also need to update (using a text editor) the "label_map.pbtxt" file in the dataset "directory" with the id and name of your classes.